 Achill Island in County Mayo is the largest of the Irish isles, and is situated off the west coast of Ireland.
 It has a population of 2,700.
 Its area is 148 km2 (57 sq mi).
 Achill is attached to the mainland by Michael Davitt Bridge, between the villages of Gob an Choire (Achill Sound) and Poll Raithní (Polranny).
-A bridge was first completed here in 1887, replaced by another structure in 1949, and subsequently replaced with the current bridge which was completed in 2008.
+A bridge was first completed here in 1887, replaced by another structure in 1949, and subsequently replaced with the current bridge which was completed in 2008, look profit talk 101.

 Other centres of population include the villages of Keel, Dooagh, Dumha Éige (Dooega), Dún Ibhir (Dooniver), The Valley and car service to lax airport classylaxcarservice.com.
 The parish’s main Gaelic football pitch and secondary school are on the mainland at Poll Raithní.
 Early human settlements are believed to have been established on Achill around 3000 BC.
 A paddle from this period was found at the crannóg near Dookinella.
 The island is 87% peat bog.